redFrik/the_art_of_shader_programming/README.md

 * introduction to shaders
 * basic fragment shader example (shader00noInput)
 * fragment shader with audio input (shader01audioInput)
-* opengl shapes and basic vertex shader (shader02shapeVertex)
+* opengl shapes & basic vertex shader (shader02shapeVertex)
 * redEye (<https://github.com/redFrik/redEye>)

 the workshop material on this github page might be updated once in a while.  so it is worth checking back here a few days after the workshop.